 The Annual Stockholders' Meeting of P-H-O-E-N-I-X Petroleum Philippines, Inc. will be held on the following date and place:

 Thursday, March 15, 2018, 2:00 PM Phoenix Petroleum Corporate Headquarters Stella Hizon Reyes Rd.
-Lanang, Davao City a) Proposed Amendment of Articles of Incorporation particularly Article II on Secondary Purpose to include and read as follows:
+Lanang, Davao City

 The agenda for the Meeting shall be, as follows: